biadias/ROMS_to_Index/README.md

 # ROMS_to_Index
+Code forked from Alberto Rovellini for developing environmental indices from Regional Ocean Modelling System models (ROMS) in the Gulf of Alaska.

+See ROMS index generation.qmd for more information.

-Code forked from Alberto Rovellini for developing environmental indices from Regional Ocean Modelling System models (ROMS) Can be used to develop indices from 10K resolution ROMS models given an input of a spatial field following: https://kholsman.github.io/ACLIM2/#23_ROMSNPZ_variables
+Can be used to develop indices from 10K resolution ROMS models given an input of a spatial field following: https://kholsman.github.io/ACLIM2/#23_ROMSNPZ_variables